andersshv/rediatestcalculator/README.md

 # rediatestcalculator
-A solution to an exercise about creating a calculator prior to a jobinterview \n The solution is only tested for iphone 8
+A solution to an exercise about creating a calculator prior to a jobinterview.
+The solution is only tested for iphone 8.